 “Temperature not increasing” alarm.

-With this settings you can configure what happens if the thermostat is demanding heat from the boiler, but the temperature registered by the master sensor does not increase.
+With these settings you can configure what happens if the thermostat is demanding heat from the boiler, but the temperature registered by the master sensor does not increase.
 This alarm could be useful to detect a malfunction in the relay node, the master node, o for example, that someone has leaven a window open while the boiler is heating.

-- Enabled: check this box to enable or disable the alarm.
+- Enabled: Check this box to enable or disable the alarm.